 Patient & family education

 Caregivers of children with MM will require extensive education related to the complex nature of their medical needs.
-Family support, including financial counseling, options for respite care, referrals to support and advocacy groups should be offered.
+Family support, including financial counseling, options for respite care, and referrals to support and advocacy groups should be offered.
 Children with MM often have limited social interactions with their peers.
 Referrals to community resources for recreational activities and adaptive supports should be offered.
 As the child grows older, it is important to shift the focus to educating the child in a manner that is appropriate to their developmental or cognitive abilities.
-Adolescent patients should be encouraged to take increasing responsibility for their own care and advocacy.
+Adolescent patients should be encouraged to take increasing responsibility for their own care and advocacy.23

 Measurement of Patient Outcomes

 In 2008, the Centers for Disease Control and Prevention, in partnership with the Spina Bifida Association, launched the National Spina Bifida Registry.
 This created a funded computerized reporting and database system that is being used to evaluate important clinical questions using anonymous patient data.24